Mstepniak48201/intro_to_apis/fastapi-mini-project/notes.md

   # Import uvicorn, a simple web server.
   import uvicorn

-  # 0.0.0.0 means we are running on our local IP address.
+  # 0.0.0.0 means the server is accessible on all network interfaces of the host machine.
-  # local host 8000
   uvicorn.run(app, host="0.0.0.0", port=8000)
 ```